Reconciliation (Confession) is a Sacrament (a visible sign instituted by Christ to give us grace)

-The Archdiocese of Baltimore requires that a student be in a structured Religious Education program for one year before beginning Sacrament preparation.
-First Reconciliation is celebrated normally in the Second Grade of Religious Education.
+The Archdiocese of Baltimore requires that a student be in a structured Catholic Religious Education program for one year before beginning Sacrament preparation.
+First Reconciliation can be celebrated as early as Second Grade.

 Examination of Conscience (Preparing for Confession)